 The device operation is controlled by instructions from the host processor.
-The list of instructions and their associated opcodes are contained in Table 15-1 on page 27 through Table 15-7 on page 30.
-A valid instruction starts with the falling edge of \overline{CS} followed by the appropriate 8-bit opcode and the desired buffer or main memory address location.
-While the \overline{CS} pin is low, tog-gling the SCK pin controls the loading of the opcode and the desired buffer or main memory address location through the SI (serial input) pin.
+The list of instructions and their associated opcodes are contained in Tables 15-1 through 15-7.
+A valid instruction starts with the falling edge of $\overline{CS}$ followed by the appropriate 8-bit opcode and the desired buffer or main memory address location.
+While the $\overline{CS}$ pin is low, toggling the SCK pin controls the loading of the opcode and the desired buffer or main memory address location through the SI (serial input) pin.
 All instructions, addresses, and data are transferred with the most significant bit (MSB) first.

-Buffer addressing for the DataFlash standard page size (264-bytes) is referenced in the datasheet using the terminology BFA8 - BFA0 to denote the nine address bits required to designate a byte address within a buffer.
-Main memory addressing is referenced using the terminology PA11 - PA0 and BA8 - BA0, where PA11 - PA0 denotes the 12 address bits required to designate a page address and BA8 - BA0 denotes the nine address bits required to designate a byte address within the page.
+Buffer addressing for the DataFlash standard page size (264-bytes) is referenced in the datasheet using the terminology BEA8 - BFA0 to denote the nine address bits required to designate a byte address within a buffer.
+Main memory addressing is referenced using the terminology PA10 - PA0 and BA8 - BA0, where PA10 - PA0 denotes the 11 address bits required to designate a page address and BA8 - BA0 denotes the nine address bits required to designate a byte address within the page.

-For "Power of 2" binary page size (256-bytes) the Buffer addressing is referenced in the datasheet using the conventional terminology BFA7 - BFA0 to denote the eight address bits required to designate a byte address within a buffer.
-Main memory addressing is referenced using the terminology A19 - A0, where A19 - A8 denotes the 12 address bits required to designate a page address and A7 - A0 denotes the eight address bits required to designate a byte address within a page.
+For the "Power of 2" binary page size (256-bytes), the Buffer addressing is referenced in the datasheet using the conventional terminology BFA7 - BFA0 to denote the eight address bits required to designate a byte address within a buffer.
+Main memory addressing is referenced using the terminology A18 - A0, where A18 - A8 denotes the 11 address bits required to designate a page address and A7 - A0 denotes the eight address bits required to designate a byte address the address the address bits required to designate a page.